paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Using Octave Debugger

 * Open the directory containing the project that you want to debug using everyone's favorite editor, visual studio code.
-* In visual studio code debug view click the `DEBUG` drop-down box and select `"Add configuration..."`.
+* In the vsCode debug view click the `DEBUG` drop-down box and select `"Add configuration..."`.
 See animation above.
 * Select `"OctaveDebugger"` from the menu that pops up.
 * The following the default configuration which will debug the current selected file: